opengovfoundation/drafting-platform/README.md

 1. See the [Etherpad Installation Instructions](https://github.com/ether/etherpad-lite#installation) on how to get the platform up and running.
 1. To install our specific plugins, run
   `npm install ep_comments_page ep_page_view ep_br_to_p ep_real_time_chat ep_context ep_define ep_reference ep_indent_context ep_table_of_contents ep_spellcheck ep_mammoth ep_text_statistics ep_headings2 ep_align ep_print`

+  which will be included automatically when Etherpad runs

 ## Contribute / Get Involved

+Our roadmap is included via our [issue log](https://github.com/opengovfoundation/drafting-platform/issues).
+Please feel free to open an issue with added suggestions.

+If you're looking to contribute to the platform directly, take a look at the [Creating an Etherpad plugin documentation](https://github.com/ether/etherpad-lite/wiki/Creating-a-plugin).

 ## Other Resources